 min read

-In this article, we look at how Osedea's AI team selects the ideal AI model for a project, considering their specific needs while providing the best performance.
+In this article, we look at how our AI team selects the ideal AI model for a project, considering their specific needs while providing the best performance.
 We will look at the importance of data and how to validate potential options, even without access to the client's data.

 Following the latest trends in AI, we are starting to see a greater need for AI speech to text models.
 Clients are looking for new ways to interact with their systems, especially in the context of LLM chatbots.
 Let's dive into the speech-to-text models in the context of the pharmaceutical industry.

-An Overview of SOTA models
+An overview of SOTA models

 Every client is unique and has different needs, but when it comes to AI, everyone wants the best performance.
 To select the best state-of-the-art (SOTA) model, understanding the strengths and weaknesses of the different models is key.
 Below is an overview of some top-performing model that we looked at: